 Look but Please Don’t Touch

 The Shoalhaven is home to many wonderful and sometimes rare and endangered animals and birds.
-From wombats to kangaroos to fragile shorebirds, spotted quolls and green frogs - there are a lot of locals and organisations who look after these creatures and their environments.
-You can help by slowing down on our roads, only camping at designated campsites, keeping a respectful distance so the creatures are relaxed and please, refrain from sharing your meals with them.
+From wombats to kangaroos to fragile shorebirds, spotted quolls and green frogs too!
+There are a lot of locals and organisations who look after these creatures and their environments.
+You can help tread lightly by slowing down on our roads, only camping at designated campsites and keeping a respectful distance to admire our wildlife so that they feel safe in their own home.
+We ask that you refrain from sharing your meals with them.
 Shorebirds like Little Terns and Pied Oyster Catchers nest on our beaches during the spring, so please look for signage and observe from afar so these little guys have the best chance to grow.
 Download the Bird Walks Guide for some great places to observe our little feathered friends, and if you want to cuddle a koala or play with a wombat, check out the close encounters at Shoalhaven Zoo.

 Find your New Favourite with the 100 Beach Challenge